0xph03n1x/0xph03n1x.github.io/content/about.md

 ---
 # ~$ whoami

 I'm a cybersecurity professional from Easter Europe.
-I've worked in the IT and Cybersecurity sector for more than 6 year.
+I've worked in the IT and Cybersecurity fields for more than 6 year.

 # ~$ experience